rapetisekhar/jenkins-terraform-eks/README.md

 EKS

 # Requirements Overview
-Developers check-in code to Git repo
-Upon Git check-in Jenkins build starts
-Jenkins build pushed docker image to ECR
+Developers check-in code to Git repo, Upon Git check-in Jenkins build starts Jenkins build pushed docker image to ECR.
-Jenkins deploy application image to EKS
+Jenkins then deploys application image to EKS.
 User should be able to test deployed application with browser

 # Steps